DanielFasel/Saaga/README.md

 3. `useradd -d /home/username username`, this might gives some errors but as far as I know they don't matter (at least it works anyways).
 4. `gpasswd -a username wheel`, the answer being for Ubuntu this is the Fedora equivalent to give sudo rights taken from the guide linked below.
 5. `chown -R username:username /home/username/`, the next commands fix the permissions for the new user.
-6.  ~~`chown root:root /home/username`~~, is note used since it causes problems when installing rbenv.
+6.  ~~`chown root:root /home/username`~~, is not used since it causes problems when installing rbenv.
 7. `chmod 700 /home/username/.ssh`
-8. `chmod 644 /home/username/.ssh/authorized_keys`
+8. `chmod 644 /home/username/.ssh/authorized_keys` Once I understand it better a more comprehensive guide for permissions will have to be made (for example with the addition of SeLinux).
 9. `passwd username`, while this login method is or will be disabled I still add a password incase.

 Now the public key stored on the local machine can be added to this file: `/home/username/.ssh/authorized_keys` with the help of nano.
 Once this is done it is possible to login as the new user with the following command `ssh username@saaga.org`.